jordi-z80/UncleJupiter/README.md

+﻿

-﻿# Uncle, I want to see planet Jupiter.
+# Uncle, I want to see planet Jupiter.

 My 4-years old niece loves to see planets on the computer.
 I thought it'd be fun to make a computer assistant just to see her face when the computer did what she said.
 At the end I added a few more bells and whistles to help me with my daily tasks and easily add new commands.

 I know there are many PC assistants out there, but most of them won't work well (or not at all) on our maiden language.

-Still, it's quite fun to play with and flexible.
-It should be easy to make a mobile companion to issue orders from your phone, use it for domotics, ...
+Still, it's quite fun to play with and very flexible.

-# How it works
+# A GPT-powered computer assistant.

 This is a very naive computer assistant.
 At a glace, it works as follows: